Moving is a major life change, and children may face challenges as they leave behind friends and familiar places and activities.

-Regional Education Liaison Officers, or REDLOs, are teachers who can advise you about local education systems, schools, education issues and support available for Defence students.
+Education Liaison Officers, or EDLOs, are specialists who can advise you about local education systems, schools, education issues and support available for Defence students.

 To assist children with moving between schools, we have resources to help them capture and scrapbook their experiences, achievements, friends and memories from each school and take them on to the next.
 The School Posting Passport gives a quick snapshot of all the schools the student has been part of, while the Digital Portfolio Builder is a more detailed electronic record of their information.
 You can order these resources for free from the Defence Family Helpline on 1800 624 608.